Ashronbolt/cloud-misconfiguration-scanner/README.md

 AWS Cloud Misconfiguration Scanner
 > Python-based security scanner that checks AWS environments for common misconfigurations across IAM, S3, EC2, and CloudTrail.
 Includes demo mode — no AWS account required to run.
 ---
-What It Does
+What It Does:
 This tool scans an AWS environment and identifies security misconfigurations that are commonly exploited in real-world breaches.
 Each finding includes a severity rating and concrete remediation step.
 Supports two modes:
 Demo mode — runs with realistic sample data, no AWS account needed Live mode — connects to a real AWS account via boto3 and scans live resources
 ---
-Skills Demonstrated
+Skills Demonstrated:
 Area	Detail
 Cloud Security	AWS IAM, S3, EC2, CloudTrail security controls Python	boto3 SDK, CLI tooling, JSON/Markdown report generation